 Osteoporosis is more common in women with Hashimoto’s and thyroid conditions, who take thyroid medications, as thyroid hormones speed up bone turnover.

 In pharmacy school, I learned that osteoporosis was a progressive condition that could be slowed down, but never really reversed.
 I held this belief until I met Mira and Dr. Jayson Calton.
 They are both nutritionists and micronutrient specialists.
-They shared that nutrient depletions were at the root cause of osteoporosis, and more importantly that osteoporosis could be reversed by proper nutrition!!
+They shared that nutrient depletions were at the root cause of osteoporosis, and more importantly, that osteoporosis could be reversed with proper nutrition!
 I recorded this video interview with Mira and Dr. Jayson on this topic.

 Mira was only 30 years old when she was diagnosed with advanced osteoporosis.
-Her husband, Dr. Jayson, designed a food and micronutrient protocol for her that completely reversed her osteoporosis in 2 years (she has bone scans to prove it!)
+Her husband, Dr. Jayson, designed a food and micronutrient protocol for her that completely reversed her osteoporosis in two years (she has bone scans to prove it!).
 Since that time, the Calton’s have helped hundreds of people reverse osteoporosis as well as numerous other conditions related to micronutrient deficiencies.

-I have found that nutrient depletions are always a factor in Hashimoto’s (deficiencies in selenium, ferritin, B vitamins, and Vitamin D are the most common), and addressing these nutrient depletions can make a HUGE difference in symptoms.
+I have found that nutrient depletions are always a factor in Hashimoto’s (deficiencies in selenium, ferritin, B vitamins, and vitamin D are the most common), and addressing these nutrient depletions can make a HUGE difference in symptoms.
 Ferritin and the B’s (especially B12 and thiamine) are game changers for fatigue, while vitamin D and selenium can make a big difference in mood and reducing thyroid antibodies.
-(Links to my past articles on selenium, ferritin, B12, thiamine, and vitamin D).
+(Check out my past articles on selenium, ferritin, B12, thiamine, and vitamin D.)

-Often, people become nutrient depleted because they are gluten and dairy sensitive, and the inflammation from eating gluten and dairy prevents them from properly absorbing nutrients from food.
-Once people eliminate gluten and dairy, they begin to absorb more nutrients and will begin to feel better.
+When we eat foods we’re sensitive to, it can cause inflammation and prevents us from properly absorbing nutrients from food.
+(10) Once people eliminate gluten and dairy, they begin to absorb more nutrients and will begin to feel better.
 But sometimes, people will plateau and hit a roadblock of feeling worse, and this could be due to micronutrient deficiencies.

-For me, I became deficient in thiamine after a year of gluten/dairy free dieting and learned of this only after having a $500 nutrient test (Spectracell, may be helpful if you can afford it).
+For me, I became deficient in thiamine after a year of a gluten/dairy-free diet, and learned of this only after having a $500 nutrient test (the Spectracell test may be helpful if you can afford it).

 This is why I’m super excited about the Calton’s new book, The Micronutrient Miracle, which shares their years of research and knowledge.
 This book is the ultimate guide for figuring out which nutrients you may be lacking based on your symptoms, health conditions and current diet (they have assessments and charts to guide you without the need for expensive testing), as well as food and micronutrient protocols to help replenish nutrients, tailored to you.

-While some nutrition books have a one size fits all approach, the Calton’s nutrition guidelines were modified for specific conditions, including osteoporosis, general protocol for autoimmunity, and a specific micronutrient protocol for Hashimoto’s (I was a reviewer of the section on Hashimoto’s to make sure the dietary recommendations were consistent with my recommendations for Hashimoto’s).
+While some nutrition books have a one-size-fits-all approach, the Calton’s nutrition guidelines were modified for specific conditions, including osteoporosis.
+There was also a general protocol for autoimmunity and a specific micronutrient protocol for Hashimoto’s (I was a reviewer of the section on Hashimoto’s to make sure the dietary recommendations were consistent with my recommendations for Hashimoto’s).

 Grab your copy of The Micronutrient Miracle.